International Travel

 Road Conditions and Safety: Brunei has an extensive network of roads comparable to those in most western countries, and they are well maintained.

-· There are six bus routes servicing the Bandar Seri Begawan area.
-Normal operating hours are from 6:00 a.m. – 8:00 p.m. daily.
+Public Transportation: There are six bus routes servicing the Bandar Seri Begawan area.
+Normal operating hours are from 6:00 a.m.-8:00 p.m. daily.
 Bus fares start from B$1.00.
 Buses heading to other towns in Brunei such as Tutong, Kuala Belait, and Seria depart from the bus stops located at Jalan Kianggeh (opposite the Chinese temple) and Jalan McArthur (along waterfront) in Bandar Seri Begawan.

-· Taxis can be found at the airport, hotels, shopping centers, and the central bus station in Bandar Seri Begawan and are metered.
-It is recommended that visitors use licensed, metered taxis or car services provided by hotels in Brunei.
+Taxis can be found at the airport, hotels, shopping centers, and the central bus station in Bandar Seri Begawan and are metered.
+You should use licensed, metered taxis or car services provided by hotels in Brunei.
 Car services through ridesharing apps have gained popularity both for convenience and fare transparency.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Brunei, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Brunei’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has not assessed Brunei’s Civil Aviation Authority for compliance with international standards for aviation safety oversight.
+FAA’s website includes more information on its assessment program.

 Maritime Travel: Mariners planning travel to Brunei should check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website and the NGA broadcast warnings website.